 Saidye Bronfman Award

-As Canada's foremost distinction for excellence in the fine crafts, the Saidye Bronfman Award recognizes the work of individuals who have made significant contributions to the development of the fine crafts in Canada.
+As Canada’s foremost distinction for the fine crafts, the Saidye Bronfman Award recognizes the work of individuals who have made significant contributions to the development of the fine crafts in Canada.

-In 2007, the Saidye Bronfman Award was placed under the banner of the Governor General’s Awards as a result of a $1.5 million endowment made to the Canada Council by the Samuel and Saidye Bronfman Family Foundation.
-It is the only prize reserved for artists and artisans working in the fine crafts.
+The Saidye Bronfman Award was created in 1997 as a result of a $1.5 million endowment made to the Canada Council by the Samuel and Saidye Bronfman Family Foundation.
+It was placed under the banner of the Governor General’s Awards in 2007.
+The award gives Canada’s outstanding fine craft artists national recognition alongside their peers in the visual and media arts.

 Deadline